Helping millions of people navigate the world of technology.

 Finally, reboot the system to implement the changes.
 And that’s it!
 After booting up your PC again, you will have turned off recommendations in the Start menu.

-Note: Group Policy Editor is only available for Windows 11 Pro and Enterprise versions.
-You can skip this method if you are on Windows 11 Home Edition.
+The Group Policy Editor is only available for Windows 11 Pro and Enterprise versions.
+If you are using Windows 11 Home Edition, you can skip this method.

-Step 1: Press the Windows keys on your keyboard, type gpedit.msc, and click Open.
+Step 1: Press the Windows keys, type gpedit.msc, and click Open.

 select Computer Configuration